-JOHN PHILIP SOUSA and his famous band will begin a coast-to-coast tour, the first he has undertaken for four years, on Saturday, June 14, in the Brooklyn Academy of Music.
+JOHN PHILIP SOUSA and his fa-JOHN PHILIP SOUSA and his fa-mous band will begin a coast-to-coast tour, the first he has under-taken for four years, on Saturday, June 14, in the Brooklyn Academy of Music.
 Selby C. Oppenheimer, who will have the management of all the concert dates in California, announces that the organization will give three or four concerts in San Francisco some time in November, the exact dates to be arranged later.